-12.35.312.38.3 Key and MAC derivation
+12.35.312.38.4 Key and MAC derivation

-SSL MAC IV derivation 3.0.
-Key. and in denoted CKM_SSL3_KEY_AND_MAC_DERIVE, is a mechanism is used to derive the appropriate cryptographic keying material used by a "CipherSuite" from the "master_secret" key and random data.
+Key, MAC and IV derivation in SSL 3.0, denoted CKM_SSL3_KEY_AND_MAC_DERIVE, is a mechanism is-used to derive the appropriate cryptographic keying material used by a "CipherSuite" from the "master_secret" key and random data.
 This mechanism returns the key handles for the keys generated in the process, as well as the IVs created.